 The first settlement in Tasmania (then Van Diemen’s Land) was at Risdon Cove on the Derwent River, in 1803.
-The party of 49, led by Lieutenant John Bowen, included members of the New South Wales Corp, government officials, free settlers and convicts.
+The party of 49, led by Lieutenant John Bowen, included members of the New South Wales Corps, government officials, free settlers and convicts.
 However, when the colony’s first governor, Lieutenant Governor David Collins arrived in 1804 he relocated the main settlement to Sullivan’s Cove, the current site of Hobart.

 The settlement relied on supplies that came by ship, supplemented by local fish, oysters and game.
 In 1804, salt beef could be had for 9 pence per pound, salt pork for a shilling, kangaroo for 8 pence and flour for a shilling.
 By October 1805, meat was 3/6d per pound and “coarse meal” was 9 shillings.